triptease/schema/README.md

 ### Overview

-[schema.org](http://schema.org/) contains rich rich vocabulary that can be used to help tools read and understand web pages in wide number of domains.
+[schema.org](http://schema.org/) contains a rich vocabulary that can be used to help tools read and understand web pages in wide number of domains.
 This page details the markup that can be added to a Hotel page to help not only Triptease products but also increase your SEO and Google listings.

 Notice anything wrong please raise an [issue](https://github.com/triptease/schema/issues).